Request clearance through connect...it's a convenient

 way to manage sub-contractor lists too!

-Clearance letters will protect you from potential liability and are required:
+Clearance will protect you from potential liability and are required:

 1. When the employer is performing contract work

-Employers who hire contractors, or who work as contractors, will often need a clearance letter from the Commission as part of their contract requirements.
-A clearance letter confirms that an employer is in good standing with the Commission.
-A clearance letter releases the principal from liability under Section 120 of the Act for unpaid assessments for the contracts performed by this sub-contractor in the period for which the clearance letter is valid – normally 45 days from date of issue.
+Employers who hire contractors, or who work as contractors, will often need clearance from the Commission as part of their contract requirements.
+Clearance confirms that an employer is in good standing with the Commission.
+Clearance releases the principal from liability under Section 120 of the Act for unpaid assessments for the contracts performed by this sub-contractor in the period for which clearance is valid – normally 45 days from date of issue.

 If the contractor is not in good standing, Section 120 of the Act allows a principal to withhold the amount of the assessment on this contract that the Commission can hold the principal liable for.
 You can contact us at 709-778-1125 and provide us with the contract information to obtain this amount.

-Either the principal or the contractor can contact the Commission to request the clearance letter.
+Either the principal or the contractor can contact the Commission to request clearance.
 We recommend all clearance requests be made online through connect.
-If you are unable to use connect, you can also request a clearance letter by calling 709-778-1198.
+If you are unable to use connect, you can also request clearance by calling 709-778-1198.

 2. When the employer is involved in a legal transaction

-Lawyers will request clearance letters from the Commission for all legal transactions.
+Lawyers will request clearance from the Commission for all legal transactions.

 Sale of business, shares or any assets